ThIs1Is1My1UsErNaMe1/Insects/README.md

 # Insects
-This is a ML model for detecting between two kinds of insects.
-It is trained on over 19,000 images, however I coulnt add them to the repository because they were too big.
+This is an ML model for detecting two kinds of insects.
+It is trained on over 19,000 images, however, I couldn't add them to the repository because the files were too big.